OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

 4. If you are logged in as the Global Administrator, click on the Grant admin consent for %tenant-name% button to grant admin consent, else inform your Admin to do the same through the portal.

+    > **Note:** If admin consent is not provided, the third and fourth options to send messages to security groups and to everyone within the organization will not work.
+Additionally, the fourth option will appear as disabled.

 ## 5. Create the Teams app packages

 Company communicator app comes with 2 applications Author, User.
 The Author application is intended for employees who create and send messages in the organization, and the User application is intended for employees who receive the messages.